Managing pages

 Each container should hold one distinct section of your website, like the main menu, footer, a single article, or anything else you think should be a separate unit.
 To work with the containers, you have on the left some control buttons:

-1. a plus button that allows you to add a new container
+- a plus button that allows you to add a new container

-2. a config button that allows you to change the container properties
+- a config button that allows you to change the container properties

-3. a minus button that allows you to delete a container
+- a minus button that allows you to delete a container

 Here is an explanation of all the container options:

-• Style
+Style

-• width lets you set how wide the container is.
+- width lets you set how wide the container is.
 By default, it has a fixed width for each device.
 If you want it to stretch from one edge of the screen to the other, just set it to fluid.

-• height lets you set the container’s vertical size.
+height lets you set the container’s vertical size.
 By default, it adapts to wrap the inner content, but if you want it to occupy all the unused space, set this to fill.

-• paddings set the css padding for the container
+paddings set the css padding for the container

-• min height property defines the minimum height of the container as a percentage of the window size.
+the min height property defines the minimum height of the container as a percentage of the window size.
 If the content exceeds this specified height, the container will expand to accommodate the larger content.

-• justify content property controls the alignment of rows, with options that correspond to those available in Bootstrap.
+- the justify content property controls the alignment of rows, with options that correspond to those available in Bootstrap.

-• Count represents the number of layers that you want to set up
+Count represents the number of layers that you want to set up

-• Show the content after indicates the position of your content layer in the stack.
+Show the content after indicates the position of your content layer in the stack.
 If you configure 3 layers and set this to 2, it means your content is placed between 1 background layer and 1 foreground layer.

-• Effect allows you to apply custom effect to your container.
+Effect allows you to apply custom effect to your container.

-• Options
+Options

-• visibility allows you to set in which conditions is the container visible
+visibility allows you to set in which conditions the container is visible.

 Rows

 A row is a horizontal wrapper for columns.
 It helps keep everything lined up and spaced out.
 You use rows to organize your content into columns, and the grid system makes sure it looks good on any screen size.
-As a rule of thumb, you can group in a row, all the columns that you need to be shown on one line on the larges screen size.

 Here’s a good rule of thumb: group all the columns you want on the same line into a row for the largest screen size.
 Think of it like a board meeting—if you want everyone to fit at the table, you’ve got to arrange those seats (or columns) just right, or someone’s going to be left awkwardly standing!